AFM-SPM/TopoStats/docs/usage.md

 TopoStats will use some reasonable default parameters by default, but typically you will want to customise the parameters that are used.
 This is achieved using a [configuration](configuration) file.
-This is a [YAML](https://yaml.org) that contains parameters for different settings.
+This is a [YAML](https://yaml.org) file that contains parameters for different settings.
 For convenience you can generate a sample configuration file in your current working directory using the `--create-config-file` and it will create a `config.yaml` file in your current working directory based on the current default configuration.